SaskiaWells/Shape---Cocktail-App/random_cocktail_generator/README.md

 To run the project:

-install all dependancies: npm install
+install all dependancies: flutter pub get

 run the project: flutter run